wultra/powerauth-server/docs/Configuration-Properties.md

 However, it is possible to override these defaults or configure each callback settings individually using the Callback URL Management API.

 PowerAuth dispatches a callback as soon as a change in operation or activation status is detected.
-This is achieved through a callback event listener that uses a configurable thread pool.
-Even if the thread pool's queue is currently full, the callback will eventually be dispatched.
+Each newly created callback is passed to a configurable thread pool executor for dispatch.
+Even if the thread pool's queue is full, the callback will eventually be dispatched.
+Keep in mind that dispatching a callback involves database operations.
+Imbalanced settings of the thread pool size and database connection pool size can lead to system disruptions.

 | Property                                                        | Default | Note                                                                                                  |
 |-----------------------------------------------------------------|---------|-------------------------------------------------------------------------------------------------------|